Frequently Asked Questions

 In accordance with the Family Education Rights and Privacy Act of 1974 (FERPA), account and billing information will only be mailed or discussed with the student.
 However, students can sign a Release of Information.

 Evergreen does not generate paper invoices for student account charges.
 Email messages are sent to the students' preferred email address around the 5th of each month to notify them of charges or credits on their accounts.
-To view the electronic billing statement on my.evergreen.edu log on and follow these links:
+To view the electronic billing statement:

 Yes, permits are required for all lots on the Olympia campus, including the residential lots.
 Parking decals can be purchased at the Parking Services office located in the Seminar I Building Room 2150.
 Go to Parking for more information on decals and rates.

 No, health insurance is not provided by the college.
-However, medical insurance is available at special student rates through Summit America Insurance Services (underwritten by United States Fire Insurance Co).
-Visit Summit America online or call them toll-free at 1-877-246-6997 for plan specifics.
-Students can also check the Affordable Care Act (Obamacare) for additional plan options.
+Students can check the Affordable Care Act (Obamacare) for mandatory plan options.

 You may contact our office by phone or e-mail with your request, and we will provide you with the necessary documentation.